The hard thinking: Writing copy

 - Provides calls-to-action to drive lead generation

-- Tell the story succinctly; no BS or fluff
+- Tell your story succinctly; no BS or fluff

 - Provide lots of detailed examples